Engage 100 Experiences

 The QUEST Scholars Program of FSU's Center for Academic Retention & Enhancement (CARE) is designed to invest in students for their success at FSU and beyond.
 QUEST Scholars can expect to have access to transition, academic and developmental services to thrive at Florida State and set the stage for a positive post-graduation experience.
 Students will meet with assigned peer leaders weekly to building community, strengthen connection to FSU and establish their plan for their college quest.

-For more information contact Stefany Moncada at smoncada@fsu.edu
+For more information contact Austin McDonald at aam22q@fsu.edu

 Semester(s) this class is offered: Fall